asmaa-elfatayry/Design-Patterns-Simple-Guide/Readme.md

 - **Decorator**: Allows you to add new behavior to an object dynamically without changing its original code.

+- **Facade** – Provides a simplified interface to a complex subsystem, hiding internal complexity from the client.

 ### 3️⃣ Behavioral